DikshakAdhikari/Notes-Backend/README.md

 };
 ```

--create a build-lambda script in your package.json file!
+- create a build-lambda script in your package.json file!

 ```bash
 {